 - If you get 8 eggs or more, you will share them equally with the recipient.
 If you get an even number, each one of you will get half the eggs.
 If you get an odd number, you will get the extra egg.
 The recipient will never be given more of your eggs than you get yourself.

 Note: If both you and the recipient are having ICSI treatment, you will receive at least 3 eggs for ICSI injection.

 - If you get less than 8 eggs, you will keep them all yourself and have your treatment as planned.

 - According to the Human Fertilisation and Embryology Act 1990, you will not be the legal parent of any child resulting from your donated eggs.

 - You will be required to have counselling about the implications of the proposed treatment.

 - You can withdraw from the egg sharing arrangement at any time up to the point where embryos created from your eggs are to be transferred to the recipient.
-If you withdraw consent you would then have to pay the standard fees for IVF/ICSI and the costs involved in preparing the recipient.
-You would not be reimbursed the sharing arrangement fee.
+If you withdraw consent you would not be reimbursed the egg sharing arrangement fee.